-1 Other adjustments include the adjustment for non-recurring expenses and non-cash currency gains/losses.
-For the three months ended January 31, 2024, other adjustments includes a \$3.5 million non-recurring charge related to sales tax litigation.
+1 Other adjustments include the adjustment for non-recurring expenses, non-cash currency gains/losses, transaction expenses and interest income.
+For the nine months ended July 31, 2024, other adjustments include a \$3.5 million non-recurring charge related to sales tax litigation.
 See Note 13 in Part I, Item 1 of this report for more information.